pivotal/docs-tap/application-accelerator/provenance.hbs.md

 The relevant AMR data models are:

-- [AppAcceleratorRun](../scst-store/amr/data-model-and-concepts.hbs.md#appacceleratorruns).
-There is one AppAcceleratorRun for each invocation of an accelerator, including version information about which accelerator was used.
+- [AppAcceleratorRun](../scst-store/amr/data-model-and-concepts.hbs.md#appacceleratorruns): There is one AppAcceleratorRun for each invocation of an accelerator, including version information about which accelerator was used.
-- [AppAcceleratorFragments](../scst-store/amr/data-model-and-concepts.hbs.md#appacceleratorfragments) There is one instance of AppAcceleratorFragment for each named fragment used by the running accelerator.
-There is between `0` and `N` instances, `N` being the number of fragments used by the accelerator.
+- [AppAcceleratorFragments](../scst-store/amr/data-model-and-concepts.hbs.md#appacceleratorfragments): There is one instance of AppAcceleratorFragment for each named fragment used by the running accelerator.
+There are between `0` and `N` instances, `N` being the number of fragments used by the accelerator.

 When invocations were recorded, use the
 [AMR GraphQL](../scst-store/amr/graphql-query.hbs.md) capability to query the system about